pupilfirst/wd101-scripts/05-how-to-use-canvas/taking-control/README.md

 Assuming that you've followed along till this point, you're at a great starting point for experimentation.

-You might have noticed that we've supplied additional assets with this lesson, that includes more animations and a background image.
-We strongly encourage you to play and expriment.
-Have fun and try out new things.
+You might have noticed that we've supplied additional assets with this lesson, that includes images for more animations and a background image.

+We strongly encourage you to play and experiment.
+Try out new things, and just have fun with the process.

 More importantly, search for answers if you hit road-blocks. _Learning how to search_ is a real thing - you've seen some of how we do that in the past few lessons, but that's something you'll need to practise and get comfortable with over time.

+So that's actually it for this level.
+Buh-bye!